alex23lemm/monai2021bootcamp-aws-instructions/README.md

 ## IMPORTANT: The notebooks were just updated on 07:45AM PT / 10:45AM ET / 4:45PM CEST

-If you downloaded the notebooks before, please make sure to run through the following instructions:
+If you downloaded the notebooks before, please make sure to run the following instructions:

 * In Jupyter Lab, click on **File > New > Terminal**.
 In the terminal, type `cd SageMaker` and press **Enter**.
 * Then type `git pull https://github.com/Project-MONAI/MONAIBootcamp2021` and press **Enter** again.